stride3d/stride-docs/en/manual/graphics/post-effects/color-transforms/custom-color-transforms.md

 ## 1. Create a shader

-1. Make sure you have the [Xenko Visual Studio extension](../../../get-started/visual-studio-extension.md) installed.
-This is necessary to convert the shader files from XSL ([Xenko shading language](../../effects-and-shaders/index.md)) to `.cs` files.
+1. Make sure you have the [Stride Visual Studio extension](../../../get-started/visual-studio-extension.md) installed.
+This is necessary to convert the shader files from XSL ([Stride shading language](../../effects-and-shaders/index.md)) to `.cs` files.

 2. In Game Studio, in the toolbar, click ![Open in IDE](../../../get-started/media/launch-your-game-ide-icon.png) (**Open in IDE**) to open your project in Visual Studio.